JarofMolasses/305-Capstone-software/README.md

 # 305-Capstone-software
 For rudimentary air quality measurement and filter evaluation.
-Arduino (oof) and Python or Matlab.
+Arduino (oof) firmware.

 ### TODO:
 1. document required arduino libraries or pack up all dependencies into main directory
-2. python or Matlab processing script
+2. python (or Matlab) processing script